 Who can apply for the Summer Leadership Team?

 The Leadership Team experience is open to any young adult who has just graduated from high school or is in college.
 Application is open to all, but applicants should remember that this is a United Methodist summer camp ministry.
-Applicants should have a growing relationship with Jesus Christ, a desire to work with children and youth in a Christian environment, and be able to discuss their Christian faith journey.
+Applicants should have a growing relationship with Jesus Christ, a desire to work with children and youth in a Christian environment and be able to discuss their Christian faith journey with campers,

 What are the responsibilities of a Team member?

 The Leadership Team provides for the day-to-day operation of the summer camp program.
-Each Team Member is assigned to be a camp counselor for one of the four age-level camps: Day Camp (rising 1st-6th graders, here for the day time only), Elementary School Camp (rising fourth to fifth graders), Middle School Camp (rising sixth to eighth graders) and High School Camp (rising ninth to twelfth graders).
-Normally team members who have just graduated from high school are not assigned to work with High School Camp.
+Each Team Member is assigned to be a camp counselor for one of the four age-level camps: Day Camp (rising 1st-6th graders, here for the day time only), Elementary School Camp (rising fourth to fifth graders), Middle School Camp (rising sixth to eighth graders) and High School Camp (rising ninth to twelfth graders, and recently graduated seniors).
+Normally, team members who have just graduated from high school are not assigned to work with High School Camp.
 Assignments are made weekly.
 Each regular camp session runs from Monday afternoon to Saturday morning.

 As a Team member one can expect to: